I have

 my present employment and relationship and even fear that I will not

 heal if I do not end my relationship.
-My therapist says that
+My psychotherapist says that

 this will not eliminate the actual problems.
 Is this a normal process/phase